Royal Lao Navy: Headgear

-Laotian Navy Officers and Petty Officers initially received a service peaked cap copied after the French M1927 pattern (Casquette d'officier Mle 1927) in both light khaki and white summer top versions with a black lacquered leather peak and gold cord chinstrap, to wear with the khaki working dress and the white high-collared full dress uniforms, respectively, and later with the Navy Blue overseas service uniform.
-The peaked caps were worn with the standard gilt metal ANL cap device, a wreathed Airavata crest bearing the Laotian Royal Arms – a three-headed white elephant standing on a pedestal and surmounted by a pointed parasol – set on a black teardrop-shaped background patch.
-After September 1961, the MRL replaced the old ANL crest with the standard gilt metal FAR wreathed "Vishnu" trident cap badge.
+Laotian Navy Officers and Petty Officers initially received a service peaked cap copied after the French M1927 pattern (Casquette d'officier Mle 1927) in both Navy blue and white summer top versions with a black lacquered leather peak and gold cord chinstrap, to wear with the Beige-Khaki service dress and the white high-collared full dress uniforms, respectively, and later with the Navy blue overseas service uniform.
+The peaked caps were worn with a gold wreathed fouled anchor embroidered on black, set on a black round-shaped background patch based on the standard French Navy cap badge.
+After September 1961, the MRL replaced the earlier wreathed fouled anchor badge with a gilt metal cap badge featuring a anchor superimposed on a spinning Buddhist "Wheel of Law" (Chakra) whose design recalled a circular saw.
 French M1946 and M1957 light khaki sidecaps (Bonnet de police de toile kaki clair Mle 1946 and Bonnet de police de toile kaki clair Mle 1957) were also worn by all-ranks.
-An American-style "Dixie cup" white hat was worn with the Navy Blue service uniform by enlisted ranks.
+A French-style Navy blue Sailor cap (Bachi) with a distinctive scarlet red pompom on top and an inscribed black silk ribbon (tally) tied around the base bearing the 'MRL' title in Lao script, was worn with both the Beige-Khaki and Navy blue overseas service uniforms by enlisted personnel.

-Laotian Navy personnel frequently wore in the field a mixture of French M1946 "Gourka" light khaki tropical berets (Bérét de toile kaki clair Mle 1946), baseball cap-style khaki cotton field caps, and French M1949 bush hats (Chapeau de brousse Mle 1949) in Khaki or OG cotton cloth.
-During the 1960s and early 1970s, a wide range of OG "Boonie hats" and baseball caps from the US, South Vietnam and Thailand were adopted by MRL officers and enlisted men.
+Laotian Navy personnel frequently wore in the field a mixture of French M1946 "Gourka" light Khaki tropical berets (Bérét de toile kaki clair Mle 1946), baseball cap-style Khaki cotton field caps, and French M1949 bush hats (Chapeau de brousse Mle 1949) in Khaki or Drab green cotton cloth.
+During the 1960s and early 1970s, a wide range of OG Boonie hats and baseball caps from the United States, South Vietnam and Thailand were adopted by MRL Ratings and enlisted men.
+The RLA general service beret made of scarlet red wool was also adopted by some MRL officers.
+It was worn pulled to the left in typical French fashion with the standard MRL beret badge placed above the right eye, which consisted of a simple metal circle bearing a fouled anchor, issued in gilt metal for officers.
+A miniature pin-on silver metal version of the FAR cap badge edged scarlet red was worn placed on the front panel of OG baseball caps by both Ratings and enlisted ranks.

-The steel helmet models worn by Laotian Navy vessel crews in the mid-1950s were the WWII-vintage US M-1 or the newer French M1951 NATO (Casque Mle 1951 OTAN) models, standard issue in the ANL.
-In the later 1960s, the MRL standardized on the M-1 1964 model provided with the US Army Mitchell "Clouds" camouflage pattern cover (usually removed on the field), though many boat crewmen retained the older US and French steel helmets throughout the war.
+The steel helmet models worn by Laotian Navy vessel crews in the mid-1950s were the WWII-vintage U.S. M-1 or the newer French M1951 NATO (Casque Mle 1951 OTAN) models, standard issue in the ANL.
+In the later 1960s, the MRL standardized on the M-1 1964 model provided with the U.S. Army Mitchell "Clouds" camouflage pattern cover (usually removed on the field), though many boat crewmen retained the older American and French steel helmets throughout the War.